-Join Gabriel Corbett for an in-depth discussion in this video Adding standoffs and in-context holes, part of Sheet Metal with SOLIDWORKS: Enclosure Design Project.
+Join Gabriel Corbett for an in-depth discussion in this video Adding standoffs and in-context holes, part of Designing a Sheet Metal Enclosure with SOLIDWORKS.

 Okay, now we have the enclosure.
 And we have the board placed inside of the enclosure.
 And we have a few dimensions already added.
 We have this board, so we can still slide it up and down.
 And we want to add some PEM hardware to the bottom, to space this board off the inside of the enclosure.
 So I'm going to go over here to open.
 I'm going to grab this PEM here, which is BSO-6440.
 Click on that one.
 And because it's bringing it in as an imported part just click on no for future works.
 And it is an older part and a lot of times when you're bringing in files that are downloaded of the Internet or from a vendor it might be a little bit older part, but that's okay.